BEMRosetta/BEMRosetta/README.md

 Moreover, BEMRosetta allows to view and visually compare the meshes from different programs.

 BEMRosetta runs on Windows and Linux, **no install is necessary in Windows** [(see Install)](https://github.com/izabala123/BEMRosetta/tree/master/install), and it includes a GUI and [a command line version](https://github.com/izabala123/BEMRosetta/blob/master/other/test).

-## New Features

-Coefficients/Load/Symmetrize: It spreads the available forces around X axis, averaging them when they are available on both sides.
-Some examples cases:
-* Only the forces on positive headings from 0 to 180º have been processed: Symmetrize duplicates them to the negative heading values from 0 to -180º
-* Both positive and negative headings forces have been processed: Symmetrize averages them

 ## Features
 ### - Supported file formats